cloudmesh/technologies/chapters/tech/shark.md

 to effectively execute SQL.
-The result is a system that matches the speedups reported for MPP analytic databases over MapReduce, while offering fault tolerance properties and complex analytics capabilities that they lack [@amplab.cs.berkeley.edu].
+The result is a system that matches the speedups reported for MPP analytic databases over MapReduce, while offering fault tolerance properties and complex analytics capabilities that they lack [@amplab-cs-berkeley-edu].

 Shark is a data Warehouse system built on top of Apache Spark which does the parallel data execution and is also capable of deep data